Free Tools Grid

 2. 2

-The right panel shows the Markdown in real time.
-Headings become `#`, links become `[text](url)`, and so on.
+The right panel shows the converted Markdown the moment you paste.
+Headings become `#`, links become `[text](url)`, tables become GFM pipe tables, and inline styling is silently dropped.

 3. 3